The European Contact Centre and Customer Service Awards have the most robust judging process in the industry.

-The ECCCSAs shortlist will be announced in mid-August and this will lead to the shortlisted nominations either being called for a panel interview in London towards the end of September or a site visit from a panel of expert judges.
+The ECCCSA finalists are announced mid-August and then have a panel interview in London towards the end of September or a site visit from a panel of expert judges.

-In both scenarios the judges will be looking for evidence that supports the nomination and to find out supplementary information to help decide on the finalists.
+In both scenarios the judges look for evidence that supports the nomination and for supplementary information to help decide on the finalists.

 What are the judges looking for?

-Depending on the category, in the second round the judges will be looking for evidence in a number of areas, including:
+Depending on the category, in the second round the judges are looking for evidence in a number of areas, including: